Graphic of a magnet attracting leads

 As marketing budgets tighten and revenue goals increase for sales teams, it’s become more important for B2B sales teams to create and focus on strategies that boost revenue.

 Demand generation marketing is one way to build awareness and generate qualified pipeline.
-When done right, it can shorten sales cycles and have you hitting revenue targets in no time.
+When done right, it can shorten sales cycles and help you hit revenue targets faster.

 In this article, we share B2B demand generation best practices we’ve used to 5x our growth at UserGems.
 You’ll also learn from other demand gen experts about how to consistently attract high-quality leads.